MicrosoftDocs/Viva/Viva/insights/org-team-insights/copilot-dashboard.md

 ### Adoption

-After you've deployed Copilot in your organization, this page allows you to track user adoption trends per Microsoft 365 app and Copilot feature.
+After you deploy Copilot in your organization, this page allows you to track user adoption trends per Microsoft 365 app and Copilot feature.
 Information is consistent with data points displayed in the Microsoft 365 admin center including the [Copilot Usage report](/microsoft-365/admin/activity-reports/microsoft-365-copilot-usage) and [Microsoft Adoption Score](/microsoft-365/admin/adoption/adoption-score).

 All metrics on this page represent aggregations over the past 28 days with a typical delay of 2-3 days.
 (For example, if you're viewing the report on a Monday, the data shown would represent the 28-day period ending on the most recent Friday or Saturday).